 5-2 Diet Prawn Curry:

 It feels like a while since I’ve done any cooking.
 Partly because I was testing some ready meals suitable for the 5-2 diet (you can read more about them on my most recent post of 5-2 diet tips) and partly because I’ve been out a lot.
-But this low-calorie diet prawn curry is absolutely perfect for the 5:2 diet, even if you don’t feel too much like cooking.
+But this low-calorie diet prawn curry (shrimp curry if you are in the states!) is absolutely perfect for the 5:2 diet, even if you don’t feel too much like cooking.

 If you are not dieting, or even if you are and have saved enough calories, feel free to serve this with rice.